mimschowdhury/mimta-chowdhury-capstone/README.md

 Cafe Roulette: Generate a random cafe & coffee-related quotes!.
 ![Sitemap](./src/assets/mockups/Cafe%20Roulette.png)

-Photo Details: When a cafe is clicked, a Cafe Details Page is shown with the ability to favourite, rate, and review.
+Cafe Details: When a cafe is clicked, a Cafe Details Page is shown with the ability to favourite, rate, and review.
 ![Sitemap](./src/assets/mockups/PhotoDetails.png)

 ### API Endpoints